-Learn what it takes to stand out—and profit—in today’s crowded field with these app marketing insights
+Learn what it takes to stand out—and profit—in today’s crowded field with these mobile app marketing insights

 You’ve created an app—great!
 Now it’s time to sit back, count the downloads, and smash your business goals.
 Well…maybe.
 After all, apps are more popular than ever.
 As the chart here illustrates, this is the first year that mobile devices outpace TV in terms of time spent.
 And of the 3 hours and 43 minutes spent on mobile devices, 2 hours and 55 minutes is spent in apps—that’s a whopping 78.4 percent!

 Here’s a dose of reality (and it requires slightly butchering a much-loved movie quote): While the “If you build it, they will come” approach might work for attracting bygone ballplayers, it doesn’t when it comes to consumer downloads.
 There are a few app marketing insights you need to take into account before your developers get to work to make sure you hit it out of the park with your app.

 3 Mobile App Marketing Insights to Factor in Before You Build Your App

 Mobile App Marketing Insight #1.
 Understand your audience has options